ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 to continue operating, and is evaluated by trusted firmware (the relying party), which resets a watchdog timer.

-    > Feel free to incorporate this text:
+## IETF TEEP WG use case

-    > * TEEP: the "Trusted Application Manager (TAM)" server wants to verify the state of a TEE, or applications in the TEE,
-    > of a device.
-The TEE attests to the TAM, which can then decide whether to install sensitive data in the TEE,
-    > or whether the TEE is out of compliance and the TAM needs to install updated code in the TEE to bring it back
-    > into compliance with the TAM's policy.
+The "Trusted Application Manager (TAM)" server wants to verify the state of a TEE, or applications in the TEE, of a device.
+The TEE attests to the TAM, which can then decide whether to install sensitive data in the TEE, or whether the TEE is out of compliance and the TAM needs to install updated code in the TEE to bring it back into compliance with the TAM's policy.

+## Confidential Machine Learning (ML) model

-    > * Confidential ML model: Microsoft talked about this category of use cases at the recent Microsoft //build conference.
+Microsoft talked about this category of use cases at the recent Microsoft
+//build conference.

-    > An example use case is where a device manufacturer wants to protect its intellectual property in terms of the
-    > ML model it developed and that runs in the devices that its customers purchased, and it wants to prevent
-    > attackers, potentially including the customer themselves, from seeing the details of the model.
-This works by having
-    > some protected environment (e.g., a hardware TEE) in the device attest to some manufacturer's service,
-    > which if attestation succeeds, then the manufacturer service releases the model, or a key to decrypt the model,
-    > to the requester.
+An example use case is where a device manufacturer wants to protect its intellectual property in terms of the ML model it developed and that runs in the devices that its customers purchased, and it wants to prevent attackers, potentially including the customer themselves, from seeing the details of the model.
+This works by having some protected environment (e.g., a hardware TEE) in the device attest to some manufacturer's service, which if attestation succeeds, then the manufacturer service releases the model, or a key to decrypt the model, to the requester.
 If a hardware TEE is involved, then this use case overlaps with the TEEP use case.

+## Critical infrastructure

-    > * Critical infrastructure: when a protocol operation can affect some critical system, the device attached to the critical
-    > equipment wants some assurance that the requester has not been compromised.
-As such, attestation can be used
-    > to only accept commands from requesters that are within policy.
-Hardware attestation in particular, especially
-    > in conjunction with a TEE on the requester side, can provide protection against many types of malware.
+When a protocol operation can affect some critical system, the device attached to the critical equipment wants some assurance that the requester has not been compromised.
+As such, attestation can be used to only accept commands from requesters that are within policy.
+Hardware attestation in particular, especially in conjunction with a TEE on the requester side, can provide protection against many types of malware.

 ### Computation characteristics